Visitor management is a vital component of your workplace's efficiency and security.

 - They can store other records with the log, like non-disclosure agreements and waivers.

 - The time is logged automatically by the electronic device, and therefore the time cannot be falsified.

 How Long Should You Store Visitor Log Records?

 When it comes to keeping organizational records, we often fall into two camps.

 - Throw Everything Out: It frees up a lot of physical and mental space.
 (There is a reason Marie Kondo is so popular.)
 However, if you throw out records prematurely, you could find yourself needing them for reference; financial audits are the perfect example.

 - Keeping Everything Forever: This can be beneficial when you need to reference information, assuming the records are kept in an organized system.
 If, however, you keep everything indefinitely AND your system is disorganized, you might as well just take a bulldozer to your files.

-As is usually the case, the best scenario is somewhere in the middle: you may have reason to go back in the records two, five or ten years, depending on your organization’s needs.
+As is usually the case, the best scenario is somewhere in the middle: you may have reason to go back in the records two, five, or ten years, depending on your organization’s needs.

-If you are keeping paper records, it is likely they will either be thrown out long before this or filed away in a manner that it is unlikely to be retrieved.
+If you are keeping paper records, it is likely they will either be thrown out long before this or filed away in a manner that is unlikely to ever be retrieved.
 Digital records can be automatically archived or deleted after a certain length of time.
 Even if you choose never to delete the records, they take up so little space that keeping them will be no hassle at all.

 Keeping a visitor log, preferably in digital form, is the final step in a comprehensive visitor management process.
-A guest is greeted, identified, signs in, meets up with the host and signs out.
+A guest is greeted, identified, signs in, meets up with the host, and signs out.
 Then, the log of these visits is filed away to the benefit of all the different parties who might have need of them.
 It is the final link in the chain of a successful visit and an efficient process.